ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 3. Values shown in the **Highlights** report corresponds to the total number of passages in the Text that have been highlighted during the selected time period.
 The system aggregates all of the highlights made to the Text in the value it reports, regardless of privacy setting or affiliation with Reading Groups.

-4. The **Shares** report displays the current total for the number of times visitors have used the Manifold Share feature in the Reader’s pop-up menu to share the Text section to Twitter or Facebook.
+4. The **Shares** report displays the aggregate number of times visitors have used the Manifold Share feature in the Reader’s pop-up menu to share a passage from the Text via an external application or URL.
+To be clear, Manifold does not track if those links are used; it only tracks when they are generated.
 The number displayed in the report is *not* affected by time constraints.

 5. Each time a visitor uses the Reader’s Share feature to create an citation for the Text section, a record is created.
 The figure in the **Citations** report represents the total number of citation records currently associated with the Text section.
 It is *not* affected by time constraints.